Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_4.md

 ### Key Takeaways

-If there's any takeaway from this lesson, it shoul be that a global property breaking should make you reflect, should be a cause for pause and consideration about how the system works.
-Then you can can determine by how much a property breaks by using the three steps we showed above: using an exact check, an exact check with bounds, and optimization mode.
+If there's any takeaway from this lesson, it should be that a global property breaking should make you reflect, should be a cause for pause and consideration about how the system works.
+Then you can determine by how much a property breaks by using the three steps we showed above: using an exact check, an exact check with bounds, and optimization mode.

 More generally, if you can't create an exact check to allow you to check your property, you should refactor your property into an optimization mode test to determine what a possible difference is as it will still be valuable in helping you determine if a broken property leads to a low severity issue or a high severity one.